AthenaModel/kite/notes/teapot.md

 The `teacup` tool is installed with ActiveTcl and resides in the same `bin/` directory as `tclsh` does.
 This is important.

+## Is a required package installed locally?

+There's no easy way to find out whether a requirement is met locally or not.
+Here's what you can do.

+First, the following command will retrieve the list of versions of the package that are installed locally, as a CSV table.

+    teacup list --at-default --as csv <package>

+Next, step through the rows in the CVS, finding whether there's an entry that [package vsatisfies] the required version.

 ## Creating `~/.kite/teapot`

 This is trivially easy: